 The 2020 Census is an opportunity to provide a better future for our communities and future generations.
 A complete and accurate count of American Indians and Alaska Natives throughout the United States contributes to better planning and decision-making for Indian Country and helps determine how billions of dollars in federal funding is distributed to communities and tribes for programs and grants.

+Every uncounted Native person means losing over $30,000 per person over 10 years and fewer services for our communities.
 Census data is the basis for the federal funding allocations of more than $675 billion annually, of which $1 billion is dedicated to Indian Country.
 These funds are used to build tribal housing and make improvements, maintain and construct roads and provide employment and training programs.
 The National Indian Council on Aging wants to make sure Indian Country is accurately represented in the upcoming decennial count and encourages tribal communities to support the 2020 Census.

 How the Census Helps